variadico/noti/README.md

 -k, --slack
     Trigger a Slack notification.
 Requires NOTI_SLACK_TOK and NOTI_SLACK_DEST to be set.
--c, --bearychat
-    Trigger a BearyChat notification.
-Requries NOTI_BC_INCOMING_URI
-    to be set.

 -v, --version
     Print noti version and exit.